 The State of Homelessness in America 2016 is the sixth in a series of reports charting progress in ending homelessness in the United States.
 It is intended to serve as a desktop reference for policymakers, journalists, and community and state leaders.

 NLIHC’s annual report, Out of Reach, documents the gap between wages and the price of housing across the United States.
 The report’s Housing Wage is an estimate of the hourly wage that a full-time worker must earn to afford a modest and safe rental home without spending more than 30% of his or her income on rent and utility costs.
 The report indicates that housing costs are "out of reach" for both for the average renter and for millions of low-wage workers, seniors and people with disabilities living on fixed incomes, and other low-income households.
-In no state, even those where the minimum wage has been set above the federal level, can a minimum wage renter working a 40-hour work week afford a modest two-bedroom rental unit.
+In no county, even those where the minimum wage has been set above the federal level, can a minimum wage renter working a 40-hour work week afford a modest two-bedroom rental unit.

 An educational primer on federal programs and resources related to affordable housing and community development.
 Includes chapters on the National Housing Trust Fund, special housing issues (including housing needs of survivors of domestic violence, sexual assault, dating violence and stalking), and information on tools and types of housing programs.